Skip to main content

 5.1. kswapd vs. Direct Reclaim

 • kswapd: A background kernel thread that wakes up when free memory falls below a “Low Watermark.”
-It tries to proactively free pages to avoid blocking applications.
+It scans the LRU lists, evicting clean pages and writing back dirty ones, aiming to restore free memory to the “High Watermark.”
+If kswapd keeps up, applications never notice memory pressure.

 • Direct Reclaim: If an application requests memory and kswapd hasn’t freed enough, the application itself is forced to stop and free pages before it can proceed.
-This causes massive latency spikes.
+This causes massive latency spikes — the __alloc_pages_slowpath() call stalls for milliseconds or more.
+Direct reclaim is the number-one cause of unexpected latency spikes in memory-constrained Linux systems.

 5.2.
 Zswap and Zram